-To find more information, search Portland.gov for a project type.
+To find more information about permits, search Portland.gov for a project type.
 For example, "ADU" or "Decks."

 Click here for step-by-step instructions to submit a permit application request online or in-person.

 The City accepts many different types of permit and plan review applications.
-Click here to find out the right route to submit your permit application request and/or purchase a permit, depending on the type of project you are working on.
+Find out how to send us your application and/or purchase a permit, depending on the type of project you are working on.

 For most projects, electronic plans are submitted through the Single PDF process.
 Large scale projects such as commercial new construction are submitted though PDX E-plans and ProjectDox.
 If you are unable to create electronic plans yourself, please call us and we will work with you.